 Skip to main content

-The four selected researchers develop advanced studies in the area of Sciences, Engineering and Technology for Health or for the Environment.
+The four researchers selected are carrying out advanced studies in the field of Science, Engineering and Technology for Health or the Environment.

 DianaMadeira

-With a PhD in Sustainable Chemistry, Diana Madeira seeks to understand how, over several generations, marine organisms are responding to climate change and pollution that have been putting increasing pressure on the balance of the oceans and the life that exists in them.
-She also intends to know what molecular and cellular mechanisms marine invertebrates induce to respond to these environmental pressures and how these mechanisms are related to parameters such as their survivability and reproductive success.
+With a PhD in Sustainable Chemistry, Diana Madeira seeks to understand how, over several generations, marine organisms are responding to climate change and pollution, which have put increasing pressure on the balance of the oceans and the life that exists in them.
+She also wants to know what molecular and cellular mechanisms marine invertebrates induce to respond to these environmental pressures and how these mechanisms are related to parameters such as their survival capacity and reproductive success.

 JoanaCabral

-JOANA CABRAL - Institute for Research in Life and Health Sciences, University of Minho
+JOANA CABRAL - Life Sciences and Health Research Institute, University of Minho

-The objective of the study developed by Joana Cabral, PhD in Theoretical and Computational Neuroscience, is to represent the functional networks in which a healthy human brain is organized and to understand why they are altered in neurological and psychiatric patients through mathematics.
+Representing the functional networks in which the healthy human brain is organized and understanding why they are altered in neurological and psychiatric patients through mathematics is the aim of the study developed by Joana Cabral, who has a PhD in Theoretical and Computational Neuroscience.
 The researcher believes that mathematics, with its universal principles, will be able to provide a unifying theoretical model capable of representing the biophysical mechanisms that govern brain activity.

 JoanaCaldeira